 - Soil Management: green manures, nutrient mineralization

-Using experimental and modeled data, study the effect of the observed responses of the soil community and their trophic interactions on nitrogen release into the soil.
+3. Using experimental and modeled data, study the effect of the observed responses of the soil community on N release into the soil.

 4. Assess the suitability of amendments in providing N to the plant during the growing season, by comparing estimated and modeled nitrogen release patterns under different amendment quality/soil community scenarios to crop plant N demand curves.